organix/uFork/fpga/fomu/cpu/cpu.md

 \* If `MEM range` is `[PC+1]`, then read from `PC+1` and increment again (write is ignored).

+NOTE: The unused memory range `3'b010` is currently used to implement `FAIL`, which halts the processor as an illegal instruction.

 #### Stack Operations

 Operation   | Encoding  | Description           | Stack Effect